openops/mom/README.md

 Building native is also plauged by a minefield of hoops and barriers for developers to deal with.
 The process is burdened with complex platform specific SDKs and overbearing certificate signing requests.
-Apple even goes so far to require that developers give them a hundred bucks just to take part.
+Apple even goes so far as to require that developers give them a hundred bucks just to take part.
 The only sane appoach is offered by Android in that it lets you build its packages on Linux with no catch.